abyx/octopress/source/_posts/2015-09-24-$q-dot-defer-youre-doing-it-wrong.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
+cta_message: "Learn how to use Angular like it was meant to be used - Subscribe!"
 ---

 Using promises is tricky at first.
 Every newcomer to Angular will be flustered about them.
 It’s super easy to get lost at first between all the different nitpicks: promise chaining, `$http`’s special promises, the asynchronous nature of it all, etc.